-- Provide a curriculum which promotes the 'Early Learning Goals'. - Provide quality learning experiences, both indoor and outdoor, for all our children.
-Learning will be through practical and play activities, which are structured, balanced and meet the individual needs and interests of the children. - Provide a curriculum that takes account of, and responds to, the children's developmental needs including their social, emotional, physical, intellectual, moral and cultural development within a safe, secure, stimulating environment that allows them to make progress related to their current differing levels of attainment. - Provide a curriculum which provides equal learning and development opportunities for all the children, including those with English as a second language, looked after children, and those with SEND. - Develop children's vocabulary and ability to express themselves both in home language and English language. - Develop the moral and social values of the children through Hardwick Primary School's Care Code and our SMSC whole school vision. - Ensure the children have positive experiences of success at their own developmental stage in order to give them confidence and motivation for learning in the future. - Foster positive home school links with parents to support and enhance children's development and understanding.
+- Provide a curriculum which promotes the 'Early Learning Goals' - Provide quality learning experiences, both indoor and outdoor, for all the children.
+Learning will be through practical and play activities, which are structured, balanced and meet the individual needs and interests of the children. - Provide a curriculum that takes account of, and responds to, the children's developmental needs, their social, emotional, physical, intellectual, moral and cultural development within a safe, secure, stimulating environment and allows them to make progress related to their differing abilities. - Provide a curriculum which provides equal learning and development opportunities for all the children, including those with English as a second language, looked after children, and those with Special Educational Needs. - Develop children's vocabulary and ability to express themselves both in home language and English language. - Develop the moral and social values of the children through Hardwick Primary School's Care Code and our SMSC whole school vision. - Ensure the children have positive experiences of success at their own levels in order to give them confidence and motivation for learning in the future. - Foster positive home school links with parents to support and enhance children's development and understanding.